salmaanrizvi/jukebox-views-ios-0616/README.md

 2. Declare a designated initializer that covers these four properties in that order.

 3. Override the default initializer to call the designated initializer with empty strings submitted as all four arguments.
-Verify that the tests for `FISSong` pass before moving on.

 #### `FISPlaylist`